divyansiranpariya/firebase_miner/README.md

-#Firebase Miner
+## Firebase Miner

-**Firebase Miner** a Flutter-based chat application designed to provide real-time messaging capabilities.
+**Firebase Miner** is a Flutter-based chat application designed to provide real-time messaging capabilities.
 The application includes features such as user authentication, message management, and user interface customization.

 ## Features
 **User Authentication**: Sign up, log in, and manage accounts.